 New York, NY 10027

-We do not accept cash or credit cards in person.
-We cannot process payments over the phone.
+- The Office of the Bursar does not accept cash or credit cards and cannot process payments over the phone.

 Pay your bill by making monthly payments through a Tuition Payment Plan.
 Students can sign up for a payment plan through Nelnet for upcoming terms.
 The payment plan provides students with the option of paying tuition and fees over a period of up to six months for the fall and spring semesters.

 The amount of payments is dependent on the date a student enrolls in a payment plan.
 This flexibility enables students to reduce the burden of paying all tuition and fees prior to the start of the academic term.
 The payment plan is an interest-free benefit to students.
 The enrollment fee for the payment plan is $95 per semester if you use your debit or credit card.
 If a student opts for direct withdrawals from a bank account, a discount will be provided which will lower the enrollment fee to $40 per semester.
 There is no payment plan available for the winter intersession, however there is a three month payment plan available for the summer session.
 In order to avoid late payment fee, you must enroll in a payment plan by your payment due date even though the last day to enroll in a payment plan may occur after the payment due date.

 - The first payment is due upon enrollment in addition to the enrollment fee

 - Your monthly payment amount is automatically debited from your bank account or credit card on the 10th of each month